Virohan Allied & Healthcare Programs

 This Story also Contains

 Students who are wondering, “Will NEET 2026 syllabus be reduced” must know that the NMC finalises the NEET UG syllabus every year.
-The NEET 2026 syllabus by NTA will be released only after NMC finalises it, and is expected to be reduced as NMC has already signalled to focus more on core concepts over the vast syllabus.
+The NEET 2026 syllabus by NTA has also been released.
+The NMC has already signalled to focus more on core concepts over the vast syllabus.
 Read the full article to know comprehensively about whether the NEET syllabus 2026 will be reduced or not.

 In recent years, the NEET syllabus has been reduced a bit and it was expected that NMC will stick to its policy of refining the syllabus for NEET 2026 by reducing it.
 However, as per the latest update the NMC has released the NEET 2026 syllabus with no changes in it.
 The syllabus is exactly same as the last year's syllabus.